Posted by Jennifer Sartell, Professional Homesteader & Blogger, Thu, Apr 12, 2018; updated Tue, June 13, 2023

 - They are Easier to Handle.
 Goats can be willful, and a 50-pound goat likes to play and jump just as much as a 200-pound goat.
 Smaller breeds cause less wear on fencing and buildings.
 They can also be great for children or people with health restrictions.

 - They are Less Expensive to Buy.
 Smaller goats cost less.
 Breeders of mini breeds often don’t charge as much as what you’d pay for some of the larger breeds.
 You should be able to find a quality homestead mini goat for anywhere from $50 to $200, depending on the lineage.

-The Nigerian Dwarf is a West African breed raised for dairy production.
+The Nigerian Dwarf Goat is a West African dairy goat breed raised for milk production.
 They are excellent milkers for their size.
 They weigh an average of around 70 pounds (that’s 15 pounds less than our Golden Retriever) and stand on average about 21 inches high.